aditya-12/twitter_clone/Readme.md

 # Twitter Clone - MERN Stack

 This is a full-stack Twitter clone built using the **MERN (MongoDB, Express, React, Node.js)** stack.
 The app allows users to create posts, comment, like, follow others, edit their profile, and more.
 It also includes user authentication with JWT, notifications, and image uploads using Cloudinary.
-The app utilizes **React Query** for data fetching and mutations to handle API requests efficiently. t
+The app utilizes **React Query** for data fetching and mutations to handle API requests efficiently.

 ## Features 🚀